Baikunth Lal Sharma

 Baikunth Lal Sharma (Prem) (17 December 1929 – 28 September 2019) was an Indian politician from Delhi.
 He was a member of Parliament during 10th and 11th Lok Sabha from East Delhi as a BJP candidate.

 Sharma was elected to the Lok Sabha in 1991 from North-East Delhi, when he defeated HKL Bhagat of Indian National Congress.
+For this, he was called a giant killer in the media.
 In 1996, he retained his seat, defeating the Congress candidate Deep Chand Bandhu.
 He lost the 2009 General Election from the same constituency.